rsdoiel/antenna/ham_radio.md

 date: 2025-05-16, from: Amateur Radio Relay League News

-<p>It was a flurry of activity around the exhibit space for ARRL The National Association for Amateur Radio® and beyond.
-Trucks being unloaded, tables being arranged, boxes being opened and even tablecloths being ironed were among the sights and sounds Thursday at Ohio’s Greene County Fairgrounds as hundreds of ham radio manufacturers, retailers, clubs, and organizations prepared for Friday’s open...</p>
+<p><em>By: Rich Moseson, W2VU</em></p><p>It was a flurry of activity around the exhibit space for ARRL The National Association for Amateur Radio® and beyond.
+Trucks being unloaded, tables being arranged, boxes being opened and even tablecloths being ironed were among the sights and sounds Thursday at Ohio’s Greene County Fairgrounds as hundreds of ham radio manufacturers, retailers, clubs, and organizations prep...</p>

 <br>